-According to Figure 3, Cherokee exhibits a dramatical increase in ER opioid visits in September 2016 and keeps a high value (around 5 visits) until a decrease in November 2017.
+According to Figure 3, Cherokee exhibits a dramatical increase in ER opioid visits in September 2016 and keeps a high value (around 5 visits) until November 2017.
 Etowah demonstrates a similar pattern to Cherokee, with two peaks (around 20 visits) in October 2016 and April 2017, as well as a drop in November 2017.
 In contrast, although Lauderdale has increasing pattern in later 2016 and the whole of 2017, it has continued growth in November 2017.
 We will discuss the potential reason by collecting information and news at that time point.

-Try quartly.
+1.2 Medications Consumption Analysis

-Figure x.
-Annual Buprenorphine Consumption by County
+Figure 4.
+Annual Buprenorphine Consumption by County in MME